wendyverdonk93/docs/content/payment-methods/banks/idealqr/refund-idealqr.md

 >_A refund will only be processed if your balance on your MultiSafepay Control is sufficient_.

-In the event of a failed iDEAL QR refund, please email our Support Team at <support@multisafepay.com> to assist you.
+If an iDEAL QR refund fails, email the Support Team at <support@multisafepay.com>